-Dividing money and property when a relationship ends is another area for agreement.
+Another area for agreement will be splitting up money and property when a relationship ends.
 But, if you want to make it 'legally' binding you must do it before the deadline.

 The court will make several checks before granting the application, including: